sp550/electron-vite-vue/README.md

 - Auto-backup for each note (own DB with one-minute backups and history revert icon).
 - Parse additional patient content (issues and plan).
 - Quick add feature (inspired by bloodproducts generator).
+/- import notes and patient database from plaintext ( i guess this can be used for migration from notepad-helper too!)
 **Priority 5: Large-Scale Features**
 - Todo list for patients.
 - Issues extractor.